 - The second post compared similarities between cuDF DataFrame and pandas DataFrame.

 - In the third post, querying data using SQL we introduced BlazingSQL, a SQL engine that runs on GPU.

-- In the fifth post, the functionality of cuML, we introduced the Machine Learning library of RAPIDS.
+- In the fourth post, the functionality of cuML, we introduced the machine learning library of RAPIDS.

-- In the sixth post, the use of RAPIDS cuGraph, we introduced a GPU framework for processing and analyzing cyber logs.
+- In the fifth post, the use of RAPIDS cuGraph, we introduced a GPU framework for processing and analyzing cyber logs.

-- In the seventh post, the functionality of cuStreamz, we introduced how GPUs can be used to process streaming data.
+- In the sixth post, the functionality of cuStreamz, we introduced how GPUs can be used to process streaming data.

 In this post, we will introduce and showcase the most common functionality of RAPIDS cuSignal.
-As with the other libraries we already discussed, to help with getting familiar with cuSignal, we provide a cheat sheet that can be downloaded here: cuSignal cheatsheet, and an interactive notebook with all the current functionality of cuSignal showcased.
+As with the other libraries we already discussed, to help with getting familiar with cuSignal, we provide a cuSignal cheatsheet.

 One of the most fundamental properties of signals is frequency.
 Hertz (abbreviated Hz) is a fundamental unit of frequency defined as a single cycle per second; it was named after Heindrich Rudolf Hertz who provided conclusive proof of the existence of electromagnetic waves.
 Any signal we detect or store is closely related to time: you could probably safely argue that any signal is a time series with ‘slightly’ different tools to analyze it.